ontola/rdf-serializers/README.md

 ## About

 RDF Serializers enables serialization to RDF formats.
-It uses your existing [active_model_serializers](https://github.com/rails-api/active_model_serializers) serializers, with a few modifications.
+It uses [fast-jsonapi](https://github.com/fast-jsonapi/fast_jsonapi) serializers, with a few modifications.
 The serialization itself is done by the [rdf](https://github.com/ruby-rdf/rdf) gem.

 This was built at [Ontola](https://ontola.io/).
 If you want to know more about our passion for open data, send us [an e-mail](mailto:ontola@argu.co).